snikproject/graph/README.md

 ## Configuration
 SNIK Graph visualizes SNIK by default and is optimized for it but you can configure it to visualize other ontologies as well.
+You can use the GET parameters on any running instance to filter and tweak the view in small ways without needing to use the UI.
+For more complex operations, such as using your own ontology with SNIK Graph, you can use the configuration files to run your own instance.

+> [!NOTE]
+> When forking, please change the `git` configuration keys - for example in the [README](README.md) and [default config](./js/config/config.dist.ts).
+> If you want to use your own ontology, you need to change the `ontology` configuration, see below.

 ### GET Parameters